 - On June 29, Governor Lamont announced a plan to “put more than $33 million in state and federal resources to work providing emergency assistance to renters, homeowners, and residential landlords impacted by the COVID-19 public health emergency.”
 Included in this is extending the residential eviction moratorium to August 25 (meeting federal measures enacted by the CARES Act) and extending the opportunity to apply security deposits worth more than a month’s rent to future payments.
 Read the announcement here.

 - As of June 25, Connecticut, New York and New Jersey have issued travel advisories for people visiting from states “with a new daily positive test rate higher than 10 per 100,000 residents or a state with a 10% or higher positivity rate over a 7-day rolling average.”
 It’s advised that anyone entering Connecticut, New York or New Jersey from these states be quarantined for 14 days.
 Anyone entering Connecticut from one of these locations must fill out the travel health form.
-As of 9/18/20, these states include Alabama, Alaska, Arkansas, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Montana, Nebraska, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia and Wisconsin.
+As of 11/24/20, these states include Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 Guam and Puerto Rico have also been added to this travel advisory.

 - On June 17, Connecticut entered Phase 2 of Reopen Connecticut.
 Rules for reopening are organized by sector and are available in both English and Spanish on the State of Connecticut website.